 Social Interest Housing Program applicants with projects approved by PRDOH will be responsible for execution of the project under the guidance of PRDOH.
-Eligible new construction and rehabilitation project sites:
+Eligible new construction and rehabilitation project sites must comply with the following requirements:

-- Must be located in Puerto Rico; - Projects may not exceed the budget cap of two million five hundred thousand dollars (\$2,500,000.00).
-An organization may submit for multiple projects, but each project will be evaluated separately.
-NGOs assumes responsibility regarding any cost over the intended budget cap. - Must comply with accessible design requirements of the Fair Housing Act, as well as ADA Standards, and Section 504 of the Rehabilitation Act of 1973 (Section 504), as applicable, and to the extent feasible for those sites considered non-substantial repair9; - Must comply with standards10 specific to Critical Action Facilities11 if applicable. - Should be accessible to public transportation, grocery shopping, recreation, and socialization, etc.; - Should include on-site support services for the special needs' population served or be located near a service facility.
+- Must be located in Puerto Rico; - The Program has established a budget cap of two million five hundred thousand dollars (\$2,500,000.00) for each individual project.
+An organization can submit proposals for multiple projects, but each project will be evaluated separately.
+NGOs assume responsibility regarding any cost over the intended budget cap. - An increase to the budget cap might be considered only if unforeseen conditions or additional extenuating factors arise after an eligible project has commenced construction under an executed SRA.
+The Program will evaluate on a case-by-case basis to address those conditions to allow implementation to continue. - Must comply with accessible design requirements of the Fair Housing Act, as well as ADA Standards for Accessible Design (ADA Standards), and Section 504 of the Rehabilitation Act of 1973 (Section 504), as applicable, and to the extent feasible for those sites considered non-substantial repair;9 - Must comply with standards 10 specific to Critical Action Facilities 11 if applicable. - Should be accessible to public transportation, grocery shopping, recreation, and socialization, etc.; - Should include on-site support services for the special needs' population served or be located near a service facility.